Flipnote Studio

 After the closure of the Nintendo DSi Shop on March 31, 2017, the original Flipnote Studio is no longer available for download.
-The original Flipnote application cannot be transferred onto the Nintendo 3DS; instead, a successor titled Flipnote Studio 3D was released for the platform.
+The original Flipnote application cannot be transferred onto the Nintendo 3DS or downloaded from the eShop; the only way is to use custom firmware to install it.

+A successor titled Flipnote Studio 3D was released for the platform.

 Development

 Flipnote Studio was developed by Yoshiaki Koizumi and Hideaki Shimizu.
 The two began working on the project without the knowledge of anyone else at Nintendo EAD Tokyo.
 It was initially designed as a tool for taking notes with the name Moving Notepad, and it was considered early on as a possible WiiWare application to transmit these notes from a DS to the Wii to be shared with other users of the application.
 When the Nintendo DSi was announced, it was decided by Nintendo president Satoru Iwata that the company would work with Hatena, as the latter had recently shifted its R&D department to Kyoto, where Nintendo Corporate Labs is located.

-It was released in Japan on December 24, 2008, in North America on August 12, 2009, and in Europe and Australia on August 14, 2009.
+It was released in Japan on December 24, 2008, and in August 2009 for some other markets.